-Name Description Default Exchange and CallPilot Default Exchange and CallPilot User Password Password The default Exchange and CallPilot user password.
+Name Description Default Exchange and CallPilot User Password

+Name Description Password The default Exchange user password. 🛪 Note: When the user sets the password, and the password does not meet the configured PIN policy, the system displays a validation error message.
+For example, Default Exchange user password cant be same digit repeated.
 Hide default password The option to hide the default password.
 Caller Applications Administrator Password The password for accessing Caller Applications Editor.
 Confirm password The option to confirm the password for accessing Caller Applications Editor.
 Notify Me E-Mail Customization Language The option to customize the body of the Notify Me email notifications for each language installed on the system.
 Custom Text Localized text that replaces the home site external messaging access number of the user in Notify Me email notifications for the selected language.
 For example, an administrator can add an access number for each site that a multisite system supports.
 When you make changes to the text, you must restart Messaging for the changes to take effect.